Producing Pharmaceutical-Grade Cannabis for Medical and Recreational Markets

 Canadian Cannabis Market

-The Government of Canada has established summer 2018 as the launch date for the legalized and regulated recreational cannabis market, making it the first country in the G7 to legalize recreational marijuana as well as the only one to boast wholly-legal licensed cannabis production.
+The Government of Canada has established October 2018 as the launch date for the legalized and regulated recreational cannabis market, making it the first country in the G7 to legalize recreational marijuana as well as the only one to boast wholly-legal licensed cannabis production.

 Deloitte’s recent report, titled “Recreational Marijuana: Insights and Opportunities,” estimates that the Canadian retail cannabis market is projected to be valued at between $4.9 billion and $8.7 billion annually.
 Satisfying the recreational cannabis market will require 655,000 kilograms of marijuana production annually, which according to the Parliamentary Budget Office is far more than the current capacity of existing ACMPR Licensed Producers.
 Additionally, in 2017, the number of registered patients exceeded Health Canada’s projection for 2021, further emphasizing the potential supply deficit in the Canadian market.

 Most recently, in October 2017, the Canadian government amended legislation to include the production and sale of cannabis derivatives, including edibles, providing the cannabis sector with another market segment.
 The legalization of these products would go into effect a year following the summer 2018 date.
 This will give producers like INDIVA another 18 months to “get the recipes right,” noted INDIVA CEO Niel Marotta.

 How INDIVA Came to Be